bsn-eng/wizard/README.md

 ## Fees and MEV sub-class
 This sub-class exposes all the necessary functions required for user to interact with the Fees and MEV Pool of the LSD network.
 The sub-class exposes all the necessary functions from the StakingFundsVault smart contract.
-For a user to interact with this sub-class, it is necessary to initialize the Wizard SDK with `signer` instance and `feesAndMevPoolAddress`.
+For a user to interact with this sub-class, it is necessary to initialize the Wizard SDK with `signerOrProvider` instance and `feesAndMevPoolAddress`.

 ### totalShares function
 Fetches the total number of LP tokens issued by the pool.